EngMoheb/Elevvo-Data-Analytics-Internship/Task 1/README.md

 ## Helper Columns

 We added helper columns to enhance our analysis capabilities and ensure reliable pivot table operations.
-These columns transform the raw data into analysis-ready format and enable sophisticated time-based calculations.
+These columns transform the raw data into an analysis-ready format.

 ### Essential Helper Columns for Analysis: